Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:related-work} reviews relevant and previous works and some necessary concepts are introduced in Section~\ref{sec:preliminary} as well as the problem statement, including reconfiguration and locomotion.
-Variable topology truss kinematics is introduced in Section~\ref{sec:kinematics-constraints}.
-Section~\ref{sec:geometry} presents the geometry reconfiguration algorithm with motion of multiple nodes involved considering physical hardware geometry and constraints.
+Section~\ref{sec:related-work} reviews relevant works and some necessary concepts are introduced in Section~\ref{sec:preliminary} as well as the problem statement.
+All the motion constraints are introduced in Section~\ref{sec:kinematics-constraints}.
+Section~\ref{sec:geometry} presents the geometry reconfiguration algorithm with motion of multiple nodes involved.
 Section~\ref{sec:topology} introduces the approach to verify whether a topology reconfiguration action is needed and the planning algorithm to do topology reconfiguration.
 The locomotion planning approach is discussed in Section~\ref{sec:locomotion}.
-Our framework is demonstrated in several test scenarios in Section~\ref{sec:experiment}.
+Our framework is demonstrated in several test scenarios and compared with other approaches in Section~\ref{sec:experiment}.
 Finally, Section~\ref{sec:conclusion} talks about the conclusion and some future work.